Private use of employer-provided vehicles

 Your employee might make a lump sum contribution towards the purchase of an employer-provided vehicle.
 The amount contributed reduces the cash equivalent in the first year.

-You are willing to provide an employer-provided vehicle up to the value of €25,000 for your employee.
+In 2023, you are willing to provide an employer-provided vehicle up to the value of €25,000 for your employee.
 They have a particular car in mind costing €29,000.
 They agree to pay the difference of €4,000 to you.
+The car is a Category C vehicle based on C02 emissions of 120g/km.

 Your employee travels 19,000 business kilometres annually.
 They also pay €1,000 each year directly to you for the private use of the car.